 where $\sigma : \mathbb{R} \to \mathbb{N}$ is the switching signal and $E_p, A_p \in \mathbb{R}^{n \times n}$, $B_p \in \mathbb{R}^{n \times m}$, for $p, n, m \in \mathbb{N}$.
-In general trajectories of switched DAEs exhibit jumps (or even impulses), which may exclude classical solutions from existence.
+In general, trajectories of switched DAEs exhibit jumps (or even impulses), which may exclude classical solutions from existence.
 Therefore, we adopt the piecewise-smooth distributional solution framework introduced in [1].
 We study impulse controllability of (1) where impulse controllability means that for every initial value there exist an input such that the resulting trajectory is impulse free (see Definition 9 for details).

-Differential algebraic equations (DAEs) arise naturally when modeling physical systems with certain algebraic constraints on the state variables.
+Differential algebraic equations (DAEs) arise naturally when modeling physical systems with certain algebraic constraints on the state variables; examples of applications of DAEs in electrical circuits (with distributional solutions) can be found, e.g., in [2].
 These constraints are often eliminated such that the system is described by ordinary differential equations (ODEs).
-Examples of applications of DAEs in electrical circuits (with distributional solutions) can be found in [2].
 However, in the case of switched systems, the elimination process of the constraints is in general different for each individual mode and therefore there does not exist a description as a switched ODE with a common state variable for every mode in general.
 This problem can be overcome by studying switched DAEs directly.

 Ever since control systems have been considered, the question whether the control objective can be achieved with minimal (quadratic) cost has been of great interest.
-In the non switched case, optimal control of DAEs has been studies in e.g. [3]-[5].
-It is proven in both [3] and [4] that impulse controllability is a necessary condition for the existence of finite (quadratic) regardless of the initial condition.
+In the non-switched case, optimal control of DAEs has been studies in e.g. [3]-[5].
+It is proven in both [3] and [4] that impulse controllability is a necessary condition for the existence of finite (quadratic) cost regardless of the initial condition.
 This follows from the fact that the integral over the square of a Dirac impulse is not well defined and therefore such an integral is assigned an infinite value.
 Trajectories resulting in finite cost must thus be free of impulsive behavior.
-Systems with this property are called impulse controllable [6].
 This argument is independent of the underlying system model and hence trajectories of switched DAEs need to be impulse free as well in order to achieve finite quadratic cost.
 Therefore, there is a need for a characterization of all switched DAEs that are impulse controllable.